iuyhcdfs/iuyhcdfs.github.io/_sections/2-intro.md

 David here!
 Software Engineer from Australia, currently living in Kyoto.<br>
 <br>
 I also enjoy studying subjects such as 「the Japanese language」, or 「how to be a decent human being」.<br><br>
 The latter has a pretty low enrollment rate, wouldn't you say?
-Either way I'll try my best!
+Either way I'll do my best!